-No, not if it is a plan that must comply with the ACA.
-Under the ACA, insurers are not allowed to cancel (or rescind) an individual’s coverage unless that individual commits fraud or intentionally lies on his or her application for insurance.
-Further, insurers are no longer allowed to discriminate against any individual because of his or her health status.
-However, insurers may cancel coverage if a policyholder fails to pay premiums.
+No, not if it is a plan that must comply with the Affordable Care Act.
+Under the Affordable Care Act, insurers are not allowed to cancel (or rescind) an individual’s coverage unless that individual commits fraud or intentionally lies on their application for insurance.
+Further, insurers are no longer allowed to discriminate against any individual because of their health status (however, insurers may cancel coverage if a policyholder fails to pay premiums).
 If you believe your insurer has cancelled your coverage because of a recent diagnosis or your need for health care services, contact your state Department of Insurance.
-Note, there are some plans that do not comply with the ACA and may, in fact, cancel your coverage due to a recent diagnosis.
+Note, there are some plans that do not comply with the Affordable Care Act and may, in fact, cancel your coverage due to a recent diagnosis.
 See the alternative coverage section for more information.
 (45 C.F.R. § 147.106).